 Qualification depends on income limitations, which vary by location.
 However, lenders waive these limits if you use a loan to purchase property in “underserved” areas.

 Fannie Mae offers similar loans through its HomeReady Program.
 However, you’d need a FICO® credit score of at least 620 to secure a loan with a down payment as low as 3%.
-You can also get the best rates if your FICO® credit score floats above 680.

-|Pros||– Low closing costs and credit score requirements |
+|Pros||– Low closing costs and credit score requirements|

 – Small funding fee